canonical/certification-docs/Policy_Guide.rst

 Ubuntu as Host
 ''''''''''''''
-For all Servers that support virtualization, the KVM tests must be run with Ubuntu as the host OS.
+For all Servers that support virtualization, the KVM and LXD tests must be run with Ubuntu as the host OS.
 This will launch an Ubuntu guest and validate that virtualization functions.
 Certification does not install or apply to other operating systems as guests.

 Ubuntu as Guest
 '''''''''''''''
 In special situations, we will provide Certification of Ubuntu as a guest OS on a different host OS.
 These certifications are provided on a case-by-case basis and must be agreed upon by both Canonical and the Partner.
 Please discuss this with your Account Manager if you need to certify Ubuntu as a guest on your hypervisor.